 This error message gives no clue on what’s causing the problem.
 However, we know that it’s either a result of a driver issue or a faulty Bluetooth connection from experience.

-PC is connected to Bluetooth but no call audio in Your Phone app
+PC is connected to Bluetooth but no call audio in Phone Link app

-We will attempt the following solutions to fix Your Phone app and get rid of the above error message:
+We will attempt the following solutions to fix Phone Link app and get rid of the above error message:

-- Restart all the Your Phone application processes.
+- Restart all the Your Phone exe application processes.

 - Reconnect your computer to the Bluetooth devices.